About Correction Enterprises

 It is through the vigilance of each Enterprises employee and the constructive feedback from Enterprises customers that products and services continuously improve.

-G.S. § 148-128 Authorization for Correction Enterprises The Division of Correction Enterprises is established as a division of the Department of Correction.
-The Division of Correction Enterprises may develop and operate industrial, agricultural, and service enterprises that employ incarcerated offenders in an effort to provide them with meaningful work experiences and rehabilitative opportunities that will increase their employability upon release from prison.
+G.S. § 148-128 Authorization for Correction Enterprises The Section of Correction Enterprises of the Division of Adult Correction is established as a division of the Division of Adult Correction of the Department of Public Safety.
+The Section of Correction Enterprises of the Division of Adult Correction may develop and operate industrial, agricultural, and service enterprises that employ incarcerated offenders in an effort to provide them with meaningful work experiences and rehabilitative opportunities that will increase their employability upon release from prison.
 Enterprises operated under this Article shall be known as "Correction Enterprises."
 (2007-280, s.
-1.)
+1; 2011-145, s.
+19.1(h), (j).)

 Correction Enterprises shall serve all of the following purposes to: